SamCasavant/samcasavant.github.io/_posts/2018-04-02-hiccups-the-science.markdown

 3\.
 Drink from the far side of a glass

 "I'm drinking from the wrong side of this glass, what are you gonna do about it?"
 Imagine saying that.
 Feels good, right?
 Now imagine being the hiccup.
 What *are* you going to do about it?
 You really don't know.
-That doubt you have sewn into the hiccups mind will eventually destroy it.
+That doubt you have sown into the hiccups mind will eventually destroy it.
 But if not

 4\.
 Wait it out